Free Shipping & Easy Returns

 Bluetooth Low Energy

-One of the biggest drawbacks of Bluetooth was how it drained the battery of its master devices, such as a phone or laptop.
 While Bluetooth 4.2 introduced this concept, not every single device was compatible with the technology.
 For example, wireless headphones couldn’t communicate over Low Energy, which meant decreased battery longevity.

 With Bluetooth 5.0, every improvement made is to the Bluetooth Low Energy specification itself.
-This is designed to reduce energy consumption for Bluetooth peripherals, making for reduced power usage and longer battery life
+This is designed to reduce energy consumption for Bluetooth peripherals, making for reduced power usage and longer battery life.

 Other Changes